scronge/text-to-YouTube-Playlist/README.md

 # text-to-YouTube-Playlist

-Uses the YouTube API to turn a list of song names in order to create a playlist
+Python app that uses the YouTube API to turn a list of song names in order to create a YouTube playlist.
+Runs in Google Colab notebook.

-My dad lost a lot of songs after a failed backup on an old ITunes library so I made him this replacement after finding the text file for the playlist on ITunes Desktop
+After losing many songs in a failed ITunes backup, I was able to recover the text file.

-The only downsides are that the API is rate-limited and you have to submit a form to request a cap increase, and that it returns the top result for that query which in very few cases is not the song (could be a live concert or some random)
+The only downsides are that the API is rate-limited and you must submit a form to request a cap increase, and it rarely returns the top result for that query which in very few cases is not the original song.